 With so much recent interest in MLM companies, whose products typically focus on health the wellness, how do you select an opportunity that provides you the best chance for success?
 The following are some points to consider when assessing an MLM opportunity:

 - Stability – how old is the company?
 Is it a flash in the pan, or a sustainable business?

 - Products/services – do they solve a legitimate problem, who are potential clients, and are the products consumable?
-The products and and/or services offered must be excellent and should be consumable to ensure repeat business.
+The products and/or services offered must be excellent and should be consumable to ensure repeat business.

-- Pay plan – how fair is compensation plan?
+- Pay plan – how fair is the compensation plan?
 Out of each dollar raised, how much goes to new distributors and how much goes to longer-tenured distributors?
 Do distributors need to purchase products to sell (which should go into the income return on investment equation)?

 - Momentum/timing to join – how many distributors are currently selling (ideally less than 100,000), and in what geographic region(s) are they located?

 - Support, training and business systems – will the company support you with excellent delivery, customer service and new distributor support?